halkyonio/quarkus-tap-petclinic/README.md

-## Quarkus Petclinic
+## Quarkus Petclinic accelerator

-Quarkus petclinic project
+A Quarkus Petclinic sample accelerator

+TODO: To be documented